Computations of volumes in five candidates elections: Implementations of the Lawrence algorithm and their limitations

-The Lawrence algorithm is based on the fact that a ``generic'' triangulation of the dual cone induces a ``signed decomposition'' of the primal polytope.
-More precisely: the indicator function of the primal polytope is the sum of the indicator functions of simplices with appropriate signs.
-We explain the principle.
+The Lawrence algorithm is based on the fact that a ``signed decomposition'' into simplicies of the polytope in the primal space may be obtained from a ``generic triangulation'' $\Delta$ of its dual cone.
+For each $\delta\in\Delta$ we get a simplex $R_\delta$ in the primal space and the volume of the polytope in the primal space is the sum of volumes of simplices $R_\delta$ induced by the ``generic triangulation'' with appropriate signs $e(\delta) = \pm 1$.
+Thus the following formula can be used for computing the volume of $P$: